Hidden Costs of Buying Property in France (Things You Need To Consider)

 hidden costs of buying property in France

-A deposit of 5% to 10% of the purchase price is usually required.
+Typically, a deposit on French property is 5% to 10% of the purchase price.
 It’s common to pay the deposit when the contract is signed.
 While you’ll probably pay it to the notaire, it’s possible you’ll be asked to pay the agent instead.

 Notaire Fees

-The largest portion of the fee is the “droits d’enregistrment,” which is like France’s stamp duty (i.e., a tax on property purchases).
-This is usually around 5% of the property’s value.
+The largest portion of the fee is the droits d’enregistrment, which is like France’s stamp duty (i.e., a tax on property purchases).
+This is usually around 5% to 6% of the property’s value.

 The rest of the fee includes land registry costs and payment to the notaire for their work.
 If you’re purchasing the property with a loan, there will also be a loan registration fee of up to 2% of the loan value.

-The seller will appoint a notaire, and you can have your own notaire as well if you wish.
+The seller will appoint a notaire, and you can have your own notaire as well if that’s your preference.
 You won’t pay more in fees if there are two notaires working on the sale – the fees will be split between the two.

 Once you’ve purchased the property, you’ll have to pay fees and taxes on a regular basis.
 This is important to know before you buy a home in France.